A knot Floer stable homotopy type: Moduli spaces

-There is a special case that we will not discuss in this paper, namely when $D=0$ and $\vN=\vec{0}$.
+There is a special case that we will not discuss in this paper, namely when $D$ is trivial (that is, equal to $c_x$ for some $x \in \S$) and $\vN=\vec{0}$.
 (In that case, the moduli space should be a point divided by a trivial $\R$ action.)
 From now on we will always assume that at least one of $D$ and $\vN$ is nonzero.
-Then, the dimension $k$ of $\bModuli_{\vN, \vlambda}(D)$ will given by
+Then, the dimension $k$ of $\bModuli_{\vN, \vlambda}(D)$ will be given by